Admission requirements for the Joint Master in Architecture

 3.3 Placement report

-The placement report should be a bound paper document in A4 format presenting the work completed by the candidate during his or her work placement.
+The placement report should be a PDF document, in minimum A5 and maximum A4 format, presenting the work completed by the candidate during his or her work placement.
 It should present, in an effective, concise and relevant form, the critical stance the candidate took to the different tasks completed and the experience gained during the 12-month work placement.
 Every stage of the project should be clearly evident in the placement report, from initial drafts to technical details.
 The candidate’s exact role should be made clear, as should the identity of the architecture firm responsible for the project.
 Employment certificates for the completed placements should be included in the placement report.

 Enrolment fees are as follows: